ecresp1el/organoid-roi-tool/README.md

 Migrate an existing project for portability:
 - Project → “Migrate Project for Portability…” updates `manifest.csv` to include relative paths (`new_rel`) and adds `image_relpath`, `user`, and `timestamp_iso` columns to measurement CSVs (leaves past user/timestamp blank if unknown).
 - The migrator also asks if you’re one of the previous users; you can pick from the list or add a new one.
 Your choice is saved in `.roi_project.json` as the current user.

+Moving a project to another drive/computer (non‑programmer steps):
+- In the app, open your project and click “Migrate Project” once (adds portable paths and sets/chooses the user).
+- Click “Validate Project” and confirm you see “Project validation OK.
+No issues found.”
+- Close the app and copy the entire project folder (includes `wells/`, `manifest.csv`, `roi_measurements.csv`, `.roi_project.json`, `.roi_session.json`, per‑image ROI JSONs) to your drive/computer.
+- On the other machine, click “Import Project”, pick the folder.
+The app validates automatically, prompts for user if needed, and resumes where you left off.

 Preloading existing ROI:
 - If a matching ROI JSON file is already present for the image, the app auto‑loads it so you can review or edit.